Snaacky/thewiki/docs/tutorials/comparison.md

 #### Debanding

-Sometimes you may want to compare debanding during playtime in MPV.
-This can be achieved in `vs-preview` by matching MPV's deband settings.
+Sometimes, you might want to compare mpv's real-time debanding.
+This can be achieved in `vs-preview` by matching mpv's deband settings.

 ```py
 ## Convert clips to 32-bit for precision